The best sales to shop today: Roomba, Allswell, Nisolo and more - CNN Underscored

 Allswell

 You’ll sleep soundly knowing you saved big on bedding and decor at Allswell’s latest sale.
-Use code REFRESH20 to take 20% off a range of blankets, pillows, duvets, sheets and more, many of which come in contemporary patterns that will boost the look of your space, in addition to your comfort level at bedtime.
+Use code REFRESH20 to take 20% off a range of blankets, pillows, duvets, sheets and more, many of which come in contemporary patterns that will boost the look of your space as well as your comfort level at bedtime.

 Nisolo